On the basic locus of GSpin Shimura varieties with vertex stabilizer level: Introduction

 Let $p$ be an odd prime and let $V$ be a vector space over $\bbQ_p$ equipped with a symmetric bilinear form $(\ ,\ )$.
 We call a $\Z_p$-lattice $L\subset V$ a vertex lattice of type $t$ if $p L^\vee \subset L \subset L^{\vee}$ with $[L^\vee:L]=t$.\footnote{Our convention for vertex lattices is dual to the one in \cite{HowardPappas}.} Here is the dual lattice.
 We use $n$ to denote the rank of $L$ and assume $n\ge 3$.
 From now on, we will fix a vertex lattice $L$ over $\Z_p$ of type $h$.

-We let $G=\GSpin(V)$ be the group of spinor similitudes attached to $V$ and $\cG$ denote the parahoric of $G$ corresponding to $L$.\footnote{Note that $\cG$ is not necessarily a maximal parahoric, cf. \cite[Remark 2.5.2]{PappasZachos}.} Let $\brQ_p$ be the completion of the maximal unramified extension of $\bbQ_p$.
+We let $G=\GSpin(V)$ be the group of spinor similitudes attached to $V$ and $\cG$ the parahoric of $G$ corresponding to $L$.\footnote{Note that $\cG$ is not necessarily a maximal parahoric, cf. \cite[Remark 2.5.2]{PappasZachos}.} Let $\brQ_p$ be the completion of the maximal unramified extension of $\bbQ_p$, $\brZ_p$ its ring of integers and $k$ the residue field of $\brZ_p$.
 Let $\mu$ be the cocharacter of $G$ defined as in \S \ref{Subsec: GSpin Shimura datum} and $b\in G(\brQ_p)$ a representative of the basic element in the neutral acceptable set $B(G,\mu)$.
 Then according to \cite{HowardPappas,HK19,PRshtukas}, we have a corresponding Rapoport--Zink space $\cN_L$, which is a formal scheme defined over $\mathrm{Spf}\breve{\Z}_p$.
 The choice of $L$ gives rise to a choice of the framing object $\bX$ (see \S \ref{para: RZ space GSp}), and hence the level structure of $\cN_L$.